Blackpool Pleasure Beach: Later years (2004–present)

 In 2013, the park worked alongside Aardman Animations, owners of the Wallace & Gromit franchise, to introduce Wallace & Gromit's Thrill-O-Matic, a dark ride which was a refurbishment of The Gold Mine.
 In 2015, the park partnered with the Royal Air Force to open Red Arrows Sky Force, a Gerstlauer Sky Fly ride themed to the air acrobatic team.
 The ride was the first of its kind in the United Kingdom.
 The latest record is taken by Icon, a multi-launch coaster manufactured by Mack Rides in Germany.

 In 2018 the park installed Icon, a £16.25 million multi-launch coaster built by Mack Rides, and the first roller coaster to be built at the park in over a decade.
 In 2019, a second hotel called Boulevard Hotel was built on the site of the former Star Pub.
 In February 2024, the park rebranded from Blackpool Pleasure Beach to Pleasure Beach Resort.

 On 6 March 2024, The Big One lost its title as the United Kingdom's tallest roller coaster after 30 years, with the completion of Hyperia at Thorpe Park.

 In 2025, the park confirmed a number of rides would not reopen for the season, including Red Arrows Sky Force, Gallopers, Thompson Carousel, and Alpine Rallye.
 That same year, Ice Blast, which temporarily closed in 2023, was rethemed and reopened as Launch Pad.
 The park also entered a partnership with Coca-Cola to become its new soft drink partner, ending a previous partnership with PepsiCo and Britvic that had been in place since 1994.

+A 42 metre (138 ft) Gyro Swing was announced to be added to the park for the 2026 season.